mkumar73/beckernick.github.io/_posts/2016-08-31-music_recommender.markdown

 ## Filtering to US Users Only

 Since I'm in Washington, D.C., I'll limit the user data to just those from the United States.
+First, I'll merge in the user profile data that has the user's country.
+Then I'll filter the data to only users in the United States.

 ```python
 combined = user_data_popular_artists.merge(user_profiles, left_on = 'users', right_on = 'users', how = 'left')